Sushil2k4/Exam-Scheduler-Invigilator-Allocation-System/README.md

 # Exam Scheduler and Invigilator Allocation System

-A **full-stack MERN + SQL** project that automates exam scheduling and invigilator allocation, ensuring efficient resource management in educational institutions.
+A **full-stack PERN + SQL** project that automates exam scheduling and invigilator allocation, ensuring efficient resource management in educational institutions.

 ## 📌 Features
 ✅ **User Authentication** – Secure login system for admins and faculty.